Combinatorics of cyclic-conditional freeness: Convolutions and limit theorems

 \end{proposition}

-We now want to write subordination relations to compute the distributions (with respect to $\Psi, \Varphi, \OmegA$) of the product $xy$ of two cyclic c-free random variables $x$ and $y$.
-We will prove first subordination formulae for the $\eta$ transforms, respectively the infinitesimal $\eta$-transform (both transforms are introduced hereafter) of the random variables $xy$ when $x$ and $y$ are conditionally c-free and $x$ and $y$ are infinitesimally free, respectively.
+We now want to write subordination relations to compute the distributions (with respect to $\Psi, \Varphi, \OmegA$) of the product $xy$ of two cyclic conditionally random variables $x$ and $y$.
+We will prove first subordination formulae for the $\eta$ transforms, respectively the infinitesimal $\eta$-transform (both transforms are introduced hereafter) of the random variables $xy$ when $x$ and $y$ are conditionally free and $x$ and $y$ are infinitesimally free, respectively.
 For $x\in\mathcal{A}$, We define the following formal series